daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 ### The Communication Board

 We have a sample Trello board or excel sheet template to setup your project.
+We will setup slack, skype, google groups to communicate as per your instructions.

+### Next Step, Execution

 We are ready to start the project.
 Watch out now, things will happen fast now that planning is complete and the project manager is communicating, monitoring and mentoring the teams.